visit-dav/visit/src/doc/gui_manual/Quantitative/LineSampler.rst

 ~~~~~~~~~~~~~~~~~~~~

 Before using the LineSampler operator in main plot window set the
-Apply to "active window" and uncheck "Apply operators to all plots."
+"Apply to" to "active window" and uncheck "Apply operators to all plots."
 This setting is critical for setting up all of the plots that will use
 the LineSampler operator.
 Once all of the plots are set up, then, and
 only then should the settings be changed.